-In SLE 15, OpenSSH can use hardware security modules (HSM) that are available through the use of the OpenSSL engines openssl-ibmca and openssl-ibmpkcsll.
-Previously, the OpenSSH seccomp filter denied some system calls from being made, preventing the use of openssl-ibmca and openssl-ibmpkcsll.
+In SLE 15, OpenSSH can use hardware security modules (HSM) that are available through the use of the OpenSSL engines openssl-ibmca and openssl-ibmpkcs11.
+Previously, the OpenSSH seccomp filter denied some system calls from being made, preventing the use of openssl-ibmpkcs11.
 The update on seccomp filter enabled such system calls on IBM Z.